AlexMili/Awesome-MCP/README.md

 > A curated list of [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) resources.

 The Model Context Protocol (MCP) is an open protocol published by [Anthropic](https://www.anthropic.com/) in November 2024.
 It enables seamless integration between LLM applications and external data sources and tools.
+This repo is not just about MCP Servers but the whole ecosystem arround the protocol itself.

 ## Contents